Parallel sampling of decomposable graphs using Markov chain on junction trees: Numerical performance of the new samplers

 \subsection{Introduction}

-To compare our proposed samplers and alternative models, we focus on the Gaussian decomposable graphical model setup~\citep{giudici1999decomposable}.
-Alternative setups, for example, under a log-linear model, are detailed in~\cite{tarantola2004mcmc} and many others.
+To compare our proposed samplers, and alternative models, we focus on the Gaussian decomposable graphical model setup~\citep{giudici1999decomposable}.
+Alternative setups, for example, under log-linear model, are detailed in~\cite{tarantola2004mcmc} and many others.
 In Supplementary Material (SM) Section~\ref{sec:infer-setup-gauss}, we derive the conjugate posterior of a Gaussian graphical model under a Wishart prior for covariance matrix.
-This is a classic derivation, where the covariance matrix is integrated out, resulting in a posterior formed in terms of the graph priors and Wishart hyperparameters~\citep{dawid1993,giudici1999decomposable}.
+This is a classic derivation, where the covariance matrix is integrated out, to result in a posterior formed in terms of the graph priors and Wishart hyper parameters~\citep{dawid1993,giudici1999decomposable}.

-Under the Gaussian decomposable graphical model, in Section~\ref{sec:gaussian-data-with}, we compare the single-move sampler (Sec.~\ref{sec:single-move-sampler}) to the parallel sampler (Sec.~\ref{sec:jt-sampler}).
+Under the Gaussian decomposable graphical model, in Section~\ref{sec:gaussian-data-with}, we compare the single-move sampler (Sec.~\ref{sec:single-move-sampler}) and the parallel sampler (Sec.~\ref{sec:jt-sampler}).
 A step in the parallel sampler can involve multiple proposals carried out in parallel.
-For example, updating the chain from \(T\) to \(T'\) can involve \(k > 0\) (order-invariant) parallel updates, as \(T_{i}, T_{i1}, \dots, T_{ik}=T'\).
+For example, updating the chain from \(T_{i}\) to \(T_{i+1}\) can involve \(k > 0\) (order-invariant) parallel updates, as \(T_{i}, T_{i1}, \dots, T_{ik}=T_{i+1}\).
 To clarify the effect of parallelism, every chain is processed post-sampling to extract a serial chain that is indexed by every proposal.
-A step of \(k\) parallel updates is \(k\) steps in the serial chain.
+A step of \(k\) parallel proposals is \(k\) steps in the serial chain.

-Updates of parallel and single-move samplers occur on the junction tree \(T\), though not all updates on \(T\) translate to updates in the underlying decomposable graph \(G = g(T)\).
+Updates of parallel and single-move samplers occur on the junction tree \(T\), however, not all updates on \(T\) translate to updates in the underlying decomposable graph \(G = g(T)\).
 To assess sampler performance on the graph space, every chain is processed post-sampling to create one with the graph as the state variable.
 Metrics measured on this processed chain are referred to as graph-updates metrics, in lieu of junction-updates metrics.

-Lastly, we compare our parallel sampler to the Metropolis--Hastings sampler over junction trees of~\cite{Green01032013} in Section~\ref{sec:comp-graph-doma}.
+Finally, we compare our parallel sampler to the Metropolis–Hastings sampler over junction trees of~\cite{Green01032013} in Section~\ref{sec:comp-graph-doma}.